Mid levelconsulting

 Q1

-Walk me through how you would structure a market entry analysis for a client considering expansion into a new geographic region.
-What frameworks would you use, and what data sources would you prioritize?
+Walk me through how you would structure a market sizing analysis for a new product entry into a competitive industry.
+What frameworks and data sources would you use?

 Q2